StockNews.com Initiates Coverage on Altisource Asset Management (NYSE:AAMC)

-StockNews.com assumed coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a research note issued on Wednesday.
+StockNews.com began coverage on shares of Altisource Asset Management (NYSE:AAMC – Get Rating) in a report released on Thursday.
 The firm set a “hold” rating on the stock.

 Altisource Asset Management Company Profile (Get Rating)